smattymatty/mathew-storm-site/writing_content/Chapter 1 - The Arrival.md

 He let that sink in before continuing, his voice taking on the flat tone of someone reciting execution orders.
 "Neither will unauthorized creativity."

 "What kind of creativity concerns him?"
-Sisyphus asked, though his shoulders were already tensing with familiar dread.
+Sisyphus asked.

 The Captain's fingers drummed against his pommel.
-"Daedalus's last assistant asked too many questions."
+Three quick taps, pause, two slow.
+"The kind that makes architects think they're anything more than tools."
 His voice flattened.
-"He became the first test subject for Sector Three.
-Took him six days to die."
+"You'll learn."

-Sisyphus kept his expression neutral.
-After endless repetition, he knew how threats worked - they revealed the threatener's fears.
-This guard feared questions.
-Which meant the system was vulnerable.
-The guard had just outlined the exact boundaries of his cage, and Sisyphus had spent eternity learning that knowing your boundaries was the first step to transcending them.
+After the threat hung in the air, Sisyphus nodded.
+After endless repetition, he knew how threats worked: they revealed the threatener's fears.
+This one feared creativity.
+Which meant the system had gaps.
+The guard had just outlined where to look.

 ---